NicknineTheEagle/DepotDumper/README.md

 Optional parameters:
 * -app \<#> - dump keys for a specific app.
-* -skip-unreleased - skip apps that don't have "released" status, add this if you are a dev or a tester and don't want to accidentally leak an unreleased game.
+* -dump-unreleased - apps that don't have "released" status are skipped by default to prevent accidental leaks, add this parameter to override this behavior.